-- The focus when slicing a brisket should be making sure you do it against the grain.
+- The focus when slicing a brisket on a cutting board should be making sure to cut against the grain.

-- It helps to cut the meat in half to separate the point from the flat part.
+- It helps to cut the meat in half to separate the point from the brisket flat.

-- You can cut the pointed piece in half and slice it against the grain again.
+- You can cut the pointed piece in half and cut against the grain again.

-The article will establish the importance of slicing a brisket correctly and what happens when you cut it wrong.
+The article will establish the importance of slicing a brisket the right way and what happens when you cut it wrong.

-We will discuss the detailed steps of slicing brisket and how to separate the point from the flat part of the meat.
+We will discuss the detailed steps of slicing brisket and how to separate the point from the brisket flat.

 The Importance Of Slicing A Brisket Correctly

-You might think it doesn’t matter how you cut your brisket because it’s all going into your tummy anyway.
+You might think it doesn’t matter how you cut your packer brisket with a sharp knife because it’s all going into your tummy anyway.

 But there is a wrong way, and as Psychotherapist and Top Brisket Maker Phyllis Cohen says, “With all other foods, there is a right way and a wrong way.
 With brisket, there’s only ‘my way.’”

-When you slice a brisket correctly, it will show visible marbling.
+When you slice a brisket, it will show visible marbling.
 That is what you want.
 In addition, that is where the majority of the juices and flavor is.

-When your brisket is raw and you slice it in the recommended form, your brisket will cook more evenly.
+When your brisket is raw and you cut it in the recommended form, your sliced brisket will cook more evenly.
 It will also be easier to place down when cooking.

-What Happens If You Slice A Brisket Wrong?
+What Happens If You Slice A Whole Brisket Wrong?